hiagosilva12/blog-v1/posts/2022-01-22-people-will-forget.md

 ---
 date: 2022-01-22 05:54:23
-title: People will forget what you said, people will forget what you did
+title: People will forget what you
 description: But people will never forget how you made them feel.
 category: svg
 background: "#7d669e"